-Lawrence Technological University STEM Scholarship Program: Be a Nuclear Expert in Southeast Michigan
+Lawrence Technological University STEM Scholarship Program: Be a Power Engineer in Southeast Michigan

 Lawrence Technological University (LTU) is enabling students to complete a Bachelor of Science degree in electrical engineering with a concentration in power engineering, and well positioned to be employed by the U.S. nuclear power industry.
 Students complete an associate's program at any community college in southeast Michigan in Nuclear Engineering Technology and then transfer to LTU to complete the BS degree.
 Two pre-engineering scholarships are awarded to students at any community college in southeast Michigan each year of the five-year award, and eighteen to LTU students in the electrical or computer engineering programs.